One Health: an African Experience

 - Bring to DM 233 your current unofficial transcript printed out, your Honors academic advisor clearance, and a $350.00 money order or cashier’s check made out to FIU to DM 233.
 These are the Honors College administrative fees.
-This payment will secure you a spot in the program.
-It is non-refundable, so be aware that you are seriously committing to the program!
-Registration will remain opened from Monday through Friday (8:30am-4:30pm) until the programs are full.
+This payment will secure you a spot in your program of choice.
+It is non-refundable, and constitutes a serious commitment to the program.
+Registration will remain opened from Monday through Friday (8:30am-4:30pm) until the program is full.

 - You will get a receipt, instructions on how to apply online, and the Class Registration Form.
 You will also have to sign a form

 - Apply online